FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/unconf_access_management.md

 1. Log on as a Transfer CFT superuser, meaning a user that is defined in `am.passport.superuser`.
 1. Load the Transfer CFT profile.
-1. Check that CFTSXPAM is enabled, am.passport.persistency.cftsxpam.enable = yes.
+1. Check that CFTSXPAM is enabled, `am.passport.persistency.cftsxpam.enable = yes`.
-1. Execute the command: CFTSXPAM
+1. Execute the command: `CFTSXPAM`

 > **Note**
 >